marcusshih/CC2026-ps5836/week1/README.md

 ## Creative Coding Definitions

 1. **Definition:**
-   Creative coding can empower more voices in digital art spaces.
+   Empower more voices in digital art spaces.

    **Source:**
    SMU Meadows School of the Arts — _What is Creative Coding?_